dev-jey/thesaurus-api/README.md

 # Thesaurus-API
+**WARNING**: thesaurus.com recently updated their css to randomize the classes and ids of everything as to prevent scraping.
+I'll get you guys a fix once I'm done with finals.

 Greetings, and welcome to the unofficial api for thesaurus.com.
 It is compatible with Python 2 and 3.
 A few of these functions were originally written for an [acronym creator](https://github.com/Manwholikespie/backronym), however I figured other people might want to pull data from thesaurus.com.

 ## Introduction